DRAFT - Stop Sucking at Async and Threading

 }

-Anyway, let's follow the code and see what's happening.
+Let's follow the code and see what's happening.
 The entry point is the main function, so the execution pass gets handed to main.

 main immediately gives the execution pass to the function wake_me_up_inside.